• Skip to main content

 Lamb is best seared at high temperatures and then slow-cooked, or grilled/braised, barbecued or roasted.

-Leg of lamb is probably the leanest cut and therefore the least ‘gamey’.
+Leg of lamb is the leanest cut and therefore the least ‘gamey’.
 It is great for slow roasting, taking care not to let it become too dry.

 Mutton meat